 Why You Should Let Your Kids See You Do Something You Love

 I can count on one hand the amount of things I love more than I love Zumba.
 Zumba and me go way back: I started taking the fitness class at a point in my life when I was the most downtrodden I’d ever felt—I had been laid off from my first job after college and had been struggling for a year to find work.
 I didn’t have much, but I did still have my YMCA membership through my parents.
 I tentatively took first class and have been shaking to my heart’s ever since, even becoming an instructor back in 2012.
 (Read More)

 Trinity is pleased to offer this Christ-centered, video-based ministry designed to support those walking this difficult journey.
-This is 13 week session but join anytime, or tell a friend!
+The Spring 2020 session will run from March 25 to June 24, 2020 (with no meeting on May 20.)
+This is a 13 week session but join anytime, or tell a friend!
 Email the leader with any questions you have!

 Don’t Miss It: Parent Every Week Like It Counts

 Limited copies of Reggie Joiner’s book “Don’t Miss It: Parent Every Week Like It Counts” are available at Trinity for $5.

 “If you are a parent, don’t miss reading this book.
 It will change how you see the potential of your kids forever.
 It could also change how you parent this week.”–Jon Acuff, New York Times bestselling author

 Christian Family Blogs we love!

 There are approximately 936 weeks from when a child is born until they graduate high school.
 That could seem like a lot, or it could seem like a very short countdown leading to a panic or depression.
 But, what if, in realizing our limited time, we lean in together, family and church, intentionally and covenantally, to make the most of it.